Skip to content

 Should I include the word count on the entry?

 There’s no need to include the word count as we check every entry.
 But please double-check that your entry is 100 words or fewer (not including the title) before sending it in.
-(We always double-check entries using wordcounter.net.)
+(We double-check entries using wordcounter.net.)

 Is there a theme for the competition?